Bob Harris (radio presenter): Personal life

-Harris has eight children and six granddaughters.
-Harris married Trudie Myerscough who is also his manager, in 1991.
+Harris has eight children, seven granddaughters and a grandson.
+Harris has been married twice.
+He remains friends with his first wife, Sue Harris Tillson who he met in 1964, and shares a birthday with their granddaughter Alana.
+Harris married Trudie Myerscough in 1991.
 She is the mother of his three youngest children.
 Harris lives in Steventon, Oxfordshire.

 In 2007, Harris was diagnosed with prostate cancer, for which he was treated with hormone therapy and radiotherapy.

 In May 2019 it was announced that Harris would take a break from his Radio 2 presenting for a while, after suffering an aortic dissection.
 He returned to Radio 2 on 19 September 2019.
 He is an ambassador for the Aortic Dissection Charitable Trust.